statikbe/craft-blitz-varnish/README.md

 ## Usage

-Install the purger using composer.
+Install the plugin using composer and then install it.

 ```
 composer require statikbe/craft-blitz-varnish
+php craft plugin/install blitz-varnish
 ```

 Then add the class to the `cachePurgerTypes` config setting in `config/blitz.php`.